StevenGKOR/basic-front-end-projects/README.md

 All the projects are made with vanilla Javascript without any other library or framework, also the same applies to the css, except for one where I have used the momentjs library for the date format

-1) Color Flipper : A application where a user in simple page by clicking the "click me" button will change the background color betwwen 6 colors, but if he moved to the hex page (to right) will generate a random color each time he clicks
+1) Color Flipper : A application where a user in simple page by clicking the "click me" button will change the background color betwwen 6 colors, but if he moved to the hex page (top right) will generate a random color each time he clicks

 URL : https://color-flipper-vanillajs-project.netlify.app/